jaredwarren/rpi_music/README.md

 keep alive when submitting new song

-css
+css, not loving spectre

 clean/delete logs, view logs in ui

 push build to pi, restart

+edit page

-add link to "songs" to show player without playing Documentation and cleanup
+Documentation and cleanup

+add more to config page, clean up

 Playlist

-add config page

 player queue

 add systemd setup